Galva101/ESC401_HPC_Learning_Goals/ESC401-Learning-Goals.md

             introduces 256-bit and 512-bit vector registers

-        -   With AVX, a single instruction might perform an operation like adding two vectors of four single-precision floating-point numbers in a single cycle.
+        -   With AVX, a single instruction might perform an operation like adding two vectors of eight single-precision floating-point numbers in a single cycle.
     -   Warps:
         -   A warp is the basic unit of execution on a GPU, and all